Multi-Output Convolution Spectral Mixture for Gaussian Processes: Introduction

 \section{Introduction}

-Gaussian processes (GPs) \cite{Rasmussen2010,Rasmussen2006} are an elegant Bayesian approach to model an unknown function.
+\IEEEPARstart{G}{}{aussian} processes (GPs) \cite{Rasmussen2010,Rasmussen2006} are an elegant Bayesian approach to model an unknown function.
 They provide regression models where a posterior distribution over the unknown function is maintained as evidence is accumulated.
-This allows GPs to learn complex functions if a large amount of evidence is available and makes them robust against overfitting in the presence of little evidence.
-A GP can model a large class of phenomena through the choice of its kernel which characterizes one's assumption on how the unknown function autocovaries \cite{Rasmussen2010}.
-The choice of the kernel is a core aspect of GP design, since the posterior distribution can significantly vary for different kernels.
-As a consequence, various kernels, e.g., Squared Exponential, Periodic, Mat\'ern, and kernel design methods have been proposed \cite{Rasmussen2006}.
+This allows GPs to learn complex functions when a large amount of evidence is available, and makes them robust against overfitting in the presence of little evidence.
+GPs can model a large class of phenomena through the choice of the kernel, which characterizes one's assumption on how the unknown function autocovaries \cite{Rasmussen2010}.
+The choice of the kernel is a core aspect of a GP design, since the posterior distribution can significantly vary for different kernels.
+As a consequence, various kernels, like Squared Exponential, Periodic, Mat\'ern, and kernel design methods, have been proposed (see, e.g., \cite{Rasmussen2006}).

 The extension of GPs to predict multiple output variables (or channels, tasks) simultaneously is known as multi-output Gaussian processes (MOGPs).
-Usually MOGPs are also called multi-task Gaussian processes (MTGPs).
-For convenience, in some cases, MOGPs and MTGPs are used alternately.
-MOGPs model temporal or spatial relationships among infinitely many random variables, as scalar GPs, but also account for the statistical dependence across different sources of data (or channels) \cite{Parra2017}.
-How to choose an appropriate kernel to jointly model the cross covariance between channels and auto-covariance within each channel is the core aspect of MOGPs design.
+MOGPs are also called multi-task Gaussian processes (MTGPs).
+Therefore for convenience, in the sequel, MOGPs and MTGPs will be used inter-exchangeably.
+MOGPs not only model temporal or spatial relationships among infinitely many random variables, as in scalar GPs, but also account for the statistical dependence across different sources of data (called channels or tasks) \cite{Parra2017}.
+How to choose an appropriate kernel to jointly model the cross covariance between channels and auto-covariance within each channel is the core problem of MOGPs design.